-Minimum and maximum building height standards serve several purposes.
+Minimum and m-Maximum building height standards serve several purposes.
 They promote a compatible building scale and relationship of one structure to another.
+A minimum building height is established to ensure that the traditional building scale for the downtown area is maintained.

-2. Base Maximum Building Height Standard

-The base maximum building height in the GMU zone is 3 stories or 45 feet, whichever is less, unless the height bonus in Subsection 19.303.4.B.3 below is applied.

-3. Height Bonuses
+- 2. Base Maximum Building Height Standard - a.
+The base maximum building height in the GMU zone is 3 stories or 45 feet, whichever is less, unless the height bonus in (b) Subsection 3 below is applied. - b.
+The base maximum building height in the NMU zone is 3 stories or 45 feet, whichever is less.
+No building height bonus is available in the NMU zone. - 3.
+Height Bonuses a.
+Residential b.
+Green Building